In-house Training: Software Documentation

 ▪What are the best formats for my software documentation?
 Online help (online documentation)?
 Classical user manual?
 Screencast?
 Embedded help?
 Should it be context sensitive or context free?

 ▪What content should go into my documents?
 What can I drop?

 ▪How should my software documentation be structured—both on top level and in detail?

 ▪How can I quickly guide the readers to the information they need in a specific situation?

-▪How can I make sure that readers can fully understand my texts and that they can follow the my instructions without making errors?
+▪How can I make sure that readers can fully understand my texts and that they can follow my instructions without making mistakes?

 ▪What do I need to pay attention to when adding screen captures?

-▪How do I create a professionally looking, appealing layout?
+▪How can I create a professionally looking, appealing layout?

 ▪How can I create both online help and printed documentation (PDF manual) from the same source?